e-mail: bok@dhit.pl

 • Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-• Wide application in the industry of new technologies – find application in computer drives, electric motors, medical devices or very modern machines.
+• Wide application in the industry of new technologies – are used in HDD drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: